josecamachop/FCParser/FCParser_user_manual.md

 - _Structured_: boolean variable to identify if a source is structured or unstructured.
 - _Timestamp_format_: timestamp format for the logs in the files of the data source in python datetime format [2].
-- _Separator_: Char that delimits the log entries of the source.
+- _Separator_: Char that delimits the log entries of the source, i.e, the separator between records.
 It is mandatory for unstructured sources while for structured sources /n is considered if none is specified.
 - _Timearg_: Timearg is the name of the timestamp variable.
+If the timearg attribute is not defined, the timestamp will be considered to be defined in a variable named 'timestamp'.

 **<ins>Variables:</ins>** Variables are fields that are extracted from a log entry (e.g source ip, destination port, etc).
 Variables attributes differ depending if the data source is